samoht/ramen/README.md

 A Ramen website consists of 3 directories:

 - `site/`: the generated website, created by Ramen.
+Do not edit the files there.
+Just copy that directory to your live website.

 - `pages/`: the base templates.
 All the templates in that directory will be processed by Ramen and the results will be copied into `site/`.

 - `data/`: the data read by Ramen used to feed the templates in `pages/`.

 ### Data Types